haka-security/haka/doc/ref/alert.rst

     :paramtype completion: string
     :param method: Attach method.
     :paramtype method: table
-    :param method.description: Description of th method of the attack.
+    :param method.description: Description of the method of the attack.
     :paramtype method.description: string
     :param method.ref: List of external reference for this method.
     :paramtype method.ref: table of strings